-1. If the committee determines that the student has the potential to pass with further preparation, the student may make a second attempt at a later date.
+If the committee determines that the student has the potential to pass with further preparation, the student may make a second attempt later.
 If the committee chooses this option, the committee members will inform the student what they need to do to prepare and will give the student a date by which to complete the 2nd qualifying exam.
 However, it must be successfully completed no later than summer of year three, or the student will be put on academic probation or will be dismissed from the program.
-If a
+If a student fails to pass the 2nd exam, they will be dismissed from the program, or one of the options below may remain possible at the discretion of the committee.

-- student fails to pass the 2nd exam, they will be dismissed from the program, or one of the options below may remain possible at the discretion of the committee. - 2.
-After the first attempt at the qualifying exam, the committee may decide that the student will not be given a second chance to take the qualifying exam but that the work accomplished is sufficient to merit consideration for terminal Master's degree.
+- 2. After the first attempt at the qualifying exam, the committee may decide that the student will not be given a second chance to take the qualifying exam but that the work accomplished is sufficient to merit consideration for a terminal Master's degree.
 It is also possible that after a 2nd failed attempt to pass the qualifying exam this route may be recommended by the committee.
-In either case, if the committee proposes the student prepare and defend a MS thesis, then the student may petition the PBC Executive Committee for permission to write and defend a Master's thesis.
-Contact the Program Director for details about the petition request.
-If the petition is granted, the thesis must be written in the format of a Master's thesis and defended before the student's committee, which is generally reconstituted from the qualifying exam committee.
+Contact the Program Director for details about this process.
+In this scenario, the thesis must be written in the format of a Master's thesis and defended before the student's committee, which is generally reconstituted from the qualifying exam committee.
 The awarding of a terminal Master's degree by PBC should reflect significant achievement by the degree recipient.
 A terminal Master's degree will be awarded by The Graduate School upon recommendation by the program director acting on the advice of the student's committee. - 3.
-If the committee decides that the student's performance is not sufficient for either of the two above options, the student will be dismissed from the program with no degree.
+If the committee decides that the student's performance is insufficient for either of the two above options, the student will be dismissed from the program with no degree.